 Department 21 -- Wednesdays and Fridays only.
-No Staff Reporters will be available on Tuesdays and Thursdays.
+Staff Reporters may be available on Tuesdays and Thursdays.
+Please call to confirm.

 Department 22 -- Tuesdays and Thursdays only.
-No Staff Reporters will be available on Wednesdays and Fridays.
+Staff Reporters may be available on Wednesdays and Fridays.
+Please call to confirm.

 Department 23 -- Wednesdays and Fridays only.
-No Staff Reporters will be available on Tuesdays and Thursdays.
+Staff Reporters may be available on Tuesdays and Thursdays.
+Please call to confirm.

 Department 24 -- Tuesdays and Thursdays only.
-No Staff Reporters will be available on Wednesdays or Fridays.
+Staff Reporters may be available on Wednesdays or Fridays.
+Please call to confirm.

 If a Staff Reporter is not available, counsel can make arrangements to have their hearing reported by a private CSR.
 Please contact the Court Reporter Coordinator at (209)530-3105 to request a Staff Reporter and to determine if a Staff Reporter will be available for your hearing.

 The following are the tentative rulings for cases calendared before Judge William A. Mayhew in Department 21:

 684320 – GREWAL, MANDEEP VS. MELO, MONICA MARIE – Defendants Monica Marie Melo and Tony F. Melo and Sons Motion to Continue the Trial – HEARING REQUIRED.